zen2arc/RoBuilded/README.md

-# Rofreshed
+# RoBuilded
-Rofreshed is a Manifest V2 extension for Firefox & others (with [webextension-polyfill](https://github.com/mozilla/webextension-polyfill)) to stylize the Roblox Website.
+RoBuilded is a Manifest V2 extension for Firefox & others (with [webextension-polyfill](https://github.com/mozilla/webextension-polyfill)) to stylize the Roblox Website.
+The original owner of it (PainfulColour) has abadoned (archived) RoFreshed, so this repository aims to extend support.
 Report any bugs you see & if you have any suggestions, let me know.

 ## Features
 - Remove buttons on the sidebar
 - Remove clutter (such as "Today's Picks") from the home page